apolloakora/devops-wiki/kubernetes/kaniko.md

 When running Jenkins on a Kubernetes cluster how do we securely build docker images.
 Building docker images is a common use case during the execution of dockerized pipelines driven by a Jenkinsfile, a JNLP slave sidecar container and a pod template in YAML format.

-The other common options have pitfalls including

-- **dind** (docker in docker) - using docker as a container to build means running it in privileged mode
-- docker from the kubernetes node host (exposing **`/var/run/docker.sock`**) also requires privileged execution
-- running docker builds on the Jenkins master loses the benefit of not overloading the Jenkins master node
-- doing Docker builds elsewhere (like Dockerhub) is a separation that add complexity and confusion

 A big disadvantage of the docker out of docker (using the pod's node) is that random nodes begin to fill up with random docker images. **Repeatability suffers** when say a job running on this node with layer caching behaves differently to it being run on that node.

 ![kaniko logo](/media/kaniko-logo-rectangle.png "Google Kaniko for Kubernetes Logo")

-## Kaniko to Dockerhub | Securing Docker Login with Kubernetes Secrets
+## Kaniko Docker Login Credentials Problem | Kubernetes Secrets

-**Problem** - Kaniko is a transient container so if you want a docker image to survive after the job runs you must provide a Docker registry.
-You must mitigate http (insecure-registry) issues if creating a local registry.
-Suppose you opt to use Dockerhub - now you must authenticate to push images (unlike with a local registry).
-So how do we authenticate without putting Dockerhub credentials into a Git repository?
+**Problem** - **Kaniko needs a Docker registry.** If we setup a local registry we must mitigate http (insecure-registry) issues.
+If we use Dockerhub pulling is easy, but we must authenticate to push. **So with Dockerhub how do we authenticate without putting docker login credentials into a Git repository?**

-**Solution** - Pump registry credentials as Kubernetes secrets during cluster initialization.
-This way the pod only references the secret thus keeping the secret completely out of the Git repository.
+**Solution** - Pump registry credentials as Kubernetes secrets after cluster initialization.
+This way the pod only references the secret name - the username/password is now not in the Git repository.

 ## Step 1 | Create Registry Creds Kubernetes Secret